AbsaOSS/cobrix/README.md

 ### Schema collapsing

 Mainframe data often contain only one root GROUP.
 In such cases such a GROUP can be considered something similar to XML rowtag.
-Cobrix allows to collapse the GROUP and expand it's records.
+Cobrix allows either to collapse or to retain the GROUP.
 To turn this on use the following option:

 ```
 .option("schema_retention_policy", "collapse_root")
+or
+.option("schema_retention_policy", "keep_original")
 ```

 Let's look at an example.
 Let's say we have a copybook that looks like this: